1997 Atlantic hurricane season: Tropical Storm Grace

 An extratropical low formed just north of Hispaniola on October 14, and on the following day, it attained gale-force winds.
 In addition, the system was also acquiring tropical characteristics, and was classified as Tropical Storm Grace on October 16 at 0000 UTC.
 Strong vertical wind shear prevented further intensification, and Grace immediately peaked with maximum sustained winds of 45 mph (75 km/h) and a minimum barometric pressure of 999 mbar.
 Though Grace was classified as a tropical cyclone, it still held onto some extratropical characteristics.
 Thereafter, Grace steadily weakened and eventually degenerated into an extratropical low on October 17.

 The precursor disturbance of Grace dropped moderate to heavy rainfall across Puerto Rico, peaking at 12.69 in in Aibonito.
 As a result, flash flooding occurred throughout the island of Puerto Rico, while landslides caused damage to roads and bridges.
 In addition, numerous rivers overflowed their banks, which forced 37 people to seek shelter across the island.
 One fatality occurred, and damage amounted to $1.46 million.
 In addition, the extratropical system produced light to moderate rainfall in the U.S. Virgin Islands, and precipitation reached 7 in along western sides of the islands.

 Storm names

-The following names were used for named storms that formed in the north Atlantic in 1997.
-In the spring of 1998, no names were retired, so it was used again in the 2003 season.
-This is the same list used for the 1991 season except for Bill, which replaced Bob.
+The following list of names was used for named storms that formed in the north Atlantic in 1997.
+This is the same list used for the 1991 season, except for Bill, which replaced Bob.
 A storm was named Bill for the first time in 1997.
+There were no names retired from this list after the season, so it was used again for the 2003 season.

 Season effects

 This is a table of all of the storms that formed in the 1997 Atlantic hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still related to that storm.
-Damage and deaths include totals while the storm was extratropical or a wave or low, and all of the damage figures are in 1997 USD.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1997 USD.